usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 building, alternative standards may be used.
 The decision to use alternative standards for that feature must be made in consultation with the appropriate advisory board designated in ADAAG, and interested persons should be invited to participate in the decision-making process.

-What are &quot;historic properties&quot;?
+{% details What are &quot;historic properties&quot;? %}
 These are properties that are listed or that are eligible for listing in the National Register or Historic Places, or properties designated as historic under State or local law.
+{% enddetails %}

-What are the alternative requirements?
+{% details What are the alternative requirements? %}
 The alternative requirements provide a minimal level of access.
 For example --
-1) An accessible route is only required from one site access point (such as the parking lot).
+1. An accessible route is only required from one site access point (such as the parking lot).
-2) A ramp may be steeper than is ordinarily permitted.
+2. A ramp may be steeper than is ordinarily permitted.
-3) The accessible entrance does not need to be the one used by the general public.
+3. The accessible entrance does not need to be the one used by the general public.
-4) Only one accessible toilet is required and it may be unisex.
+4. Only one accessible toilet is required and it may be unisex.
-5) Accessible routes are only required on the level of the accessible entrance.
+5. Accessible routes are only required on the level of the accessible entrance.

 But what if complying with even these minimal alternative requirements will threaten or destroy the historic significance?
 In such a case, which is rare, structural changes need not be made.
 Rather, alternative methods can be used to provide access, such as providing auxiliary aids or modifying policies.
+{% enddetails %}

 ILLUSTRATION: A historic house is being altered to be used as a museum.
 The architect designing the project concludes that most of the normal standards for alterations can be applied during the renovation process without threatening or